 Six decades ago, the National Archives began publishing reference information papers (RIPs) as part of a comprehensive descriptive program designed to help people find their way through the voluminous records in our holdings.
 Related topics addressed in other publications are Records of Military Agencies Relating to African Americans from the Post-World War I Period to the Korean War (RIP 105, 2000), and the more general Black History: A Guide to Civilian Records in the National Archives (1984).
-The National Archives and Records Administration's web site, http://www.archives.gov, offers access to more sources for African American history as well as to the Archival Research Catalog (ARC), the online catalog of NARA's nationwide holdings.
+The National Archives and Records Administration's web site, http://www.archives.gov, offers access to more sources for African American history as well as to the National Archives Catalog of NARA's nationwide holdings.

 As the nation's recordkeeper, NARA safeguards records of all three branches of the Federal Government.
 NARA meets an almost unlimited range of information needs, ensuring access to records on which both the credibility of government and the accuracy of history depend.
 We welcome any comments you may have on the information products and services NARA provides.
 Please e-mail your ideas to email@example.com.